-The best natural hair care tips took me a lot of trial and error to learn.
-Natural hair care without harsh chemicals can be complicated.
+Healthy hair tips incorporated into your routine can make such a difference for your beauty.
+But natural hair care without harsh chemicals can be complicated.
 Here’s what you need to know if you want to clean up your hair care routine.

 This post has been a long time coming.

-For over a year now, I’ve been experimenting in the world of all-natural hair care to figure out the best natural hair care tips.
+For over a year now, I’ve been experimenting in the world of all-natural hair care to figure out the best healthy hair tips.
 I’ve tried just about everything, and now I want to present the results of all this hard work!

 No ‘Poo Method